niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[3.5.0 - February 01, 2019]
+* Add Interpolation option and add Gamemenu Audio. [bladeoner] This adds the following:
+- A new "Audio" menu inside "Game".
+Now you can choose between:
+Gaussian Interpolation (Accurate), Linear, or None.
+* Restore GUI sounds and BG music.
+* Add ability to externally load fonts and activate Japanese/Korean.
+[Tantric] Put the jp.ttf and ko.ttf inside the Apps > Snes9xRX folder.
+You can download them from the Snes9X RX GitHub "hbc" folder.
+* Add support to load external background music.
+[Tantric] Put your bg_music.ogg inside the Apps > Snes9xRX folder.

 [3.4.0 - February 01, 2019]
 * Quick and dirty attempt to prevent reading and writing from/to the same audio buffer.
 [Tantric]